SeanvonB/SeanvonB/README.md

 ### Current Project

 I've been working on a self-hosted deployment of [FoundryVTT](https://foundryvtt.com/) on a Linux VM from DigitalOcean.
 It started with a [tutorial by Ben Price](https://benprice.dev/posts/fvtt-docker-tutorial/) that uses Portainer for managing Docker and Traeffik for networking and encryption.
-The Foundry license stops me from pushing a public repo, but you can still view my custom landing page!
+Unfortuntely, the Foundry license stops me from pushing a public repo, but my players sure have enjoyed it!

--   [DungeonBuds](https://play.dungeonbuds.com) - Personal D&D tabletop and campaign site

 ### AI & Machine Learning